 Here are some things to pay attention to:

-3. The client_id and client_secret aren’t encrypted and at present they cannot be provided as secrets using this chart.
-I’m going to look into writing a patch to allow this, hopefully.
+aren’t encrypted and at present they cannot be provided as secrets using this chart.
+I’m going to look into writing a patch to allow this, hopefully. - The data sources section is setup to look for prometheus and loki, which will be discussed in upcoming posts

 ---